-Laser and Intense Pulsed Light (IPL) are both light-based hair removal methods which are often mistaken for each other, but are in fact two separate technologies.
-Reputable clinics always use laser machines for treating unwanted hair, as they offer the best and most effective results in achieving long lasting hair reduction.
-However, when it comes to at-home solutions, IPL devices are most commonly used, as side effects are less common, and they’re more user-friendly.
+Laser and Intense Pulsed Light (IPL) are both light-based hair removal methods which are often mistaken for each other but are in fact two separate technologies.
+Reputable clinics always use laser machines for treating unwanted hair, as they offer the best and most effective results in achieving long-lasting hair reduction.
+However, when it comes to DIY at-home solutions, IPL devices are most commonly used, as side effects are less common, and they’re more user-friendly.

 Along with this, there’s actually only one at-home laser hair removal device in the market today, the Tria Laser 4X, which is another reason IPL is more commonly used.
 The Tria uses the same type of technology which professional laser machines use, the diode laser.